grinnellm/SpawnIndex/README.md

 If you would like to contribute to this project, please start by reading the [guide to contributing](CONTRIBUTING.md).
-This applies to bug reports, feature requests, and other updates.
+This applies to bug reports, feature requests, documentation, and other issues.
 Note that this project is released with a [contributor code of conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.